raygun101/MarkupKit/README.md

 Views whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.

-Layout views do not consume touch events.
-Touches that occur within a layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
-This allows layout views to be "stacked", which is discussed in more detail later.
+By default, layout views do not consume touch events.
+Touches that occur within the layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
+Assigning a non-`nil` background color to a layout view causes the view to begin consuming events.

 `LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` so that layout views can be easily constructed in markup.
 Additionally, layout views can be nested to create complex layouts that automatically adjust to orientation or screen size changes.